ggustilo/chat-app/README.md

 TODO:
- - Nice bubbles for messages (different colors)
+ - Add ability to see other commandCenter messages without repeat
- - Private messaging i.e. namespaces
+ - Add ability to create other rooms/groups